 insitu_in: The input in-situ key parameter data structure produced by a previous call to mvn_kp_read or mvn_kp_insitu_search.

-insitu_out: The output key parameter data structure.

-/list: Display an ordered list of all parameters present in the input data structure, insitu_in.
+list: Boolean variable.
+Display an ordered list of all parameters present in the input data structure, insitu_in.
 The items are listed by index, and by instrument followed by name.
 N.B., if this keyword is present, no down-selection of data based on any provided criteria will be performed, and there will be no output data structure.

-/range: List the beginning and end times (and orbits) of the data contained in the passed data structure insitu_in.
-N.B., if this keyword is present, no down-selection of data based on any provided criteria will be performed, and there will be no output data structure.
+will be performed, and there will be no output data structure.

 parameter: Either the name or index (see the /list keyword) of the Key Parameter to be searched.
 This may be a single integer or string, if searching on a single parameter, or an array of integers or strings to search on multiple parameters simultaneously.

 min: This is the minimum value for a given search criteria.
 If not included, then the minimum is assumed to be negative infinity.
-Like the parameter keyword, this may be either a single value (if parameter is only a single name/index) or an array of values, where each corresponds to the respective parameter name/index.
+Like the parameter keyword, this may be either a single value (if parameter is only a single name) or an array of values, where each corresponds to the respective parameter name.

 max: This is the maximum value for a given search criteria.
 If not included, then the maximum is assumed to be infinity.
-Like the parameter keyword, this may be either a single value (if parameter is only a single name/index) or an array of values, where each corresponds to the respective parameter name/index.
+Like the parameter keyword, this may be either a single value (if parameter is only a single name) or an array of values, where each corresponds to the respective parameter name.